Obscuretone/obscuretone.github.io/public/posts/en/ten_seconds.md

 > Senior backend engineer.
 Python.
 AWS.
 40% latency reduction.
 Fintech.

 That may be useful as a summary.
-It is not enough as an evaluation.
+Evaluation needs more.

 The problem is that the hiring process often behaves as if the summary is the evaluation.
 The tagline becomes the product.

 Once that happens, candidates learn to write resumes like landing pages.
 Put the conversion-critical content above the fold.
 Make the numbers big.
 Repeat the right keywords.
 Remove nuance.
 Hide caveats.
 Keep the reader moving toward the call to action.

-That may be rational, but it is not healthy.
+That may be rational.
+It is also unhealthy.

 ## The Throughput Math